Skip to main content

 Database metrics in the control panel

-MemoryOccupied memory without cache and temporary data in percent or GB
+MemoryUsed memory excluding cache and temporary data, in percent or GB

 CPU iowaitPercentage of time the processor is idle and waiting for I/O operations to complete

-Load AverageAverages the system load over one minute, five minutes, and 15 minutes.
-Shows the number of operations performed
+Load AverageAverage system load over one, five, and 15 minutes.
+Shows the number of completed operations

-OOMNumber of operations that terminated due to memory shortage
+OOMNumber of operations that terminated due to lack of memory

 Disk load

-• Speed of disk read and disk write operations per second
+• Disk read and write speed per second

-• Number of disk read and disk write operations per second
+• Number of disk read and write operations per second

 Network load

-• Number of bytes transmitted and received over the network interface
+• Number of bytes transmitted and received through the network interface

 • Number of packets transmitted and received through the network interface per second